 Factory farming causes the most suffering to the largest number of animals in Australia.

-Australia's iconic kangaroos are hunted in the largest commercial slaughter of land-based wildlife on the planet.
+Key welfare issues in the commercial kangaroo industry - the largest commercial slaughter of land-based wildlife on the planet.

 Australia exports over three million live animals every year.
 Many are slaughtered in countries without adequate protections against cruelty.